jameslamb/pydistcheck/README.md

 ## Quickstart

-Try it out on a package you like.
+Try it out on a package you like...

 ```shell
 pip download \